SLKone/SLKone.github.io/_sub-industries/saas.md

   - "Improved financial metrics and investor confidence"
 why_choose:
   - "SaaS Expertise: Deep understanding of SaaS business models and growth drivers."
-  - "Sharper Analytics: Customer and financial decisions grounded in the numbers, with AI applied where it adds real signal."
+  - "Sharper Analytics: Customer, ARR, churn, CAC, CLTV, and financial decisions grounded in the numbers."
   - "Scalable Operations: Designing infrastructure and processes that support rapid growth."
   - "Revenue Optimization: Enhancing unit economics and revenue recognition practices."
   - "Capability That Stays: We work alongside your team and leave the models, dashboards, and know-how with you."

-cta-title: "Ready to accelerate your SaaS growth and optimize your operations?"
+cta-title: "Ready to strengthen your SaaS unit economics?"
 cta: "Talk to SLKone about the acquisition cost and churn numbers you want to move, and how we would get there with you."
 icon: "fa-cloud"
 color: "forest"